sguzman/rssify/docs/AI-FRIENDLY.md

 # AI-friendly Rust Development Guide

+> Authority
+AI-FRIENDLY.md is the single source of truth for global, cross-repo rules.
+Any repo-specific exceptions or additions must be documented in CONTRIBUTING.md for that repo and take effect only if they do not conflict with this document.

 ## Scope

 This file is global guidance for AI/human contributors across repos; project-specific rules live in CONTRIBUTING.md